 With uninsured coverage, you can receive compensation for costs related to the injuries you suffered.
 Your personal injury protection coverage will also come into play.
 Through it, you can recover damages for medical costs and lost income.
 This coverage normally has a limit of $10,000.
 You can choose to hire the services of Fort Lauderdale hit and run car accident lawyers to guide you in seeking compensation from your insurer.

 The insurance provider may try to give you a lower settlement after your hit and run car accident.
 They do this to ensure they maximize their profits.
 A hit and run car accident lawyer can help you deal with such a situation.
-Your attorney can negotiate with the insurance provider to get a fair settlement or file a lawsuit.
+Your auto accident attorney can negotiate with the insurance provider to get a fair settlement or file a lawsuit.

 For a free legal consultation with a hit and run car accidents lawyer serving Fort Lauderdale, call 833-552-7274